Why are my lips so dry – How to care for dry, chapped lips

 Other medications and supplements that can trigger dry lips include vitamin A, lithium and chemotherapy drugs.

-How to stop dry lips
+How to prevent dry and chapped lips

 Prevention is always better than cure.
 Follow these tips to prevent chapped lips, keeping them soft and smooth: